Jacky1128/academic_homepage/content/post/getting-started/index.md

   preview_only: false
   filename: null
 ---
-I am Zedong Wang, a 21-year-old Hong Kong junior student majoring in Electronics Information Engineering (machine intelligence) at Huazhong University of Science and Technology (HUST).
+I am Zedong Wang, a 21-year-old Hong Kong junior student at Huazhong University of Science and Technology (HUST), majoring in Electronics Information Engineering (machine intelligence).
 I would make an introduction for myself from an academic standpoint.

 ## My research experience